Have we wondered why smartphones dominate as technology and are very prolific in our lives or how the touch screen

-Resistive Touch Screens
+- Resistive Touch Screens

-There are several technologies in the touch screen display, a lot of changes and differences can be easily noticed when using the modern smartphone for the first time.
+There are several technologies in the touch screen display, and a lot of changes and differences can be easily noticed when using the modern smartphone for the first time.

 Using an intelligent touchscreen device which tends to be smoother to scroll through and user-friendly.

-Touch screen technology can be found In stores, ATMs, Banks, elevators, aeroplanes, supermarkets, smartphones.
+Touchscreen technology can be found In stores, ATMs, Banks, elevators, airplanes, supermarkets, smartphones.

-Some smartphones and computers are really responsive to many different touches, as a result, sending a precise electrical signal from specific locations on the screen.
+Some smartphones and computers are responsive to many different touches, as a result, sending a precise electrical signal from specific locations on the screen.

-I am going to explain some types of touch screen displays listed above but not all.
-Touch screen works with…
+I am going to explain some types of touchscreen displays listed above but not all.
+The touch screen works with…

 1. Resistive touchscreen

-The most used type of touch screen technology is the resistive touch screen.
+The most used type of touchscreen technology is the resistive touch screen.
 In this technology, we have to physically push and bend the screen to make it work.
-Bending doesn’t mean to fold your screen.
+Bending doesn’t mean folding your screen.

-Layers of the touch screen are two and they are so thin and Resistive touch screens are made of two separate thin layers, the top layer (the one we touch) which is made from a flexible transparent material such as polyethylene.
+Layers of the touch screen are two and they are so thin Resistive touch screens are made of two separate thin layers, the top layer (the one we touch) which is made from a flexible transparent material such as polyethylene.

-This polyethene is a plastic used to make soda bottles and the bottom layer is made to something more rigid but it is glass.
+This polyethylene is a plastic used to make soda bottles and the bottom layer is made of something more rigid but it is glass.

 To make the screen work, both of these layers are thinly coated with some sort of metal compound that conducts electricity.
 Metals like indium tin oxide which is commonly used because it is transparent and copper.

 These layers are also separated by tiny insulating dark scar spacers that do not conduct electricity.
 They keep the screens apart to make sure there aren’t any false touch signals.